fabwerk90/FIFA-20---Market-value-prediction/README.md

 This was my final "Capstone" project at neuefische-Bootcamp in Hamburg in May 2020.

-## Summary:

-* In this project I aimed at finding a Machine-Learning model in order to predict market values of football players (sourced from transfermarkt.de) with player attributes and ratings from the video game "FIFA 20".
-* By applying different kinds of regression models I was able to determine the best models for this approach (namely: Random Forest, Gredient Descent Boost and XGBoost).
-* In a last step I applied the stacking method in order to find the best predictions possible.
-* My aim was to find the overall best predictions, thus the target metrics I was aiming for were MAE, MRSE and R-Squared.

 ## Main Deliveries:

 * **Business presentation** of my whole project.
 You can find the presentation directily in this repo ("FC_Python_Business_Presentation")